Guardiola 'pretty sure' Barcelona-linked Garcia will leave Manchester City | Goal.com

 “We need them all for the amount of games.
 It means we can rotate important players and it is so important they came back and played so well.”

-Manchester City, who sit two points back of rivals Manchester United with a game in hand, will face West Brom on Tuesday before then hosting Sheffield United on Saturday
+Manchester City, who sit two points back of rivals Manchester United in the Premier League with a game in hand, will face West Brom on Tuesday before then hosting Sheffield United on Saturday